Dr. Alex Stone, DPT, CSCS

 Muscle Spasms

-And the good news is that after the itchiness often comes instant pain relief and tension release.
+And the good news is that after the itchiness often comes instant natural pain relief and tension release.

-So Would Changing the Device Help?
+So, Would Changing the Device Help?

 It’s worth noting that most massage guns on the market today are fast-revving, vibrational devices with low amplitudes that don’t hit deep into the skin but do very frequent shallow hits.
-These devices typically have 2000 to 3200 hits per minute.
+These devices typically have 2,000 to 3,200 hits per minute.

 What Else Can You Do?